atifkarim/movie-site-sample/README.md

 # movie-site-sample
-In this project I will learn how to design a website using Spring Boot, React ad MongoDB
+In this project I will learn how to design backend of a website using Spring Boot and MongoDB.
+Corresponding frontend will be developed [here](https://github.com/atifkarim/movie-site-sample-frontend)

 ## Source